Small caps, big returns?

 So, we like small companies – irrespective of whether they bounce back now or later.
 And we think you should too.

-This is why we spread your money across globally diversified opportunities, biased towards smaller companies.
-Evidence says this could turbocharge your returns.
+This is why we spread your money across globally diversified opportunities that are biased towards smaller companies.
+The evidence says this could turbocharge your returns.

 It is important to note, however, that equity stocks of small and mid-cap companies carry greater risk, and more volatility than equity stocks of larger, more established companies.
 Diversification does not ensure a profit or protect against a loss in a declining market.